markvdw/convgp/README.md

 # convgp
 Code for running Gaussian processes with convolutional and symmetric structures.
 The code is currently being cleaned up and will be continuously published over the next week or so.
+Things that you can expect to come:
+- stored trained models,
+- code to replicate the figures in the paper,
+- detailed commands to replicate the exact experiments in the paper.

 ## Paper
 The accompanying paper can be found on [arXiv](https://arxiv.org/to_be_published).